-Funded in part by a C2E2 Grant (Century II Endowed Equipment Fund), the Van Pelt and Opie Library is making available to current faculty, staff, and students at Michigan Tech the ability to teach, learn, experiment, and explore using a Type A Machines Series 1 3D printer.
+Funded in part by multiple C2E2 Grants (Century II Endowed Equipment Fund), the Van Pelt and Opie Library is providing 3D printing orientation and training available to current students, faculty, and staff at Michigan Tech.

 Step 1—Create your 3D model

 Please ensure your 3D model meets the following printer-specific requirements: